Axary/rustnn/README.md

 A neural network implemented in Rust.

 `rnn` is currently WIP and far from stable.
-Once [const generics](https://github.com/rust-lang/rust/issues/44580) are available on nightly, this whole crate will be redesigned and about *50 %* faster.
+Once [const generics](https://github.com/rust-lang/rust/issues/44580) are available on nightly, this crate will be redesigned and about *50 %* faster.

 ## Example